 What is multi-car insurance?

 A single multi-car insurance policy usually covers between two and five cars, as long as they're registered at the same address.
 In some cases you may be able to use your no claims discount on two cars.

 Multi-car policies generally provide the same benefits as standard cover, though most insurers offer a discount for each car that is added to the policy.
 So the more cars you have on the policy, the cheaper it becomes.

 How does it work?

 Multi-car insurance companies offer these discounts to attract more business, this incentive is good for both the insurer and customer.
 So, if you have two cars and are adding a third car to your insurance policy, the discount applied would be greater than on the second.

 For an insurer, it's better to have the added business and offer a discount on the price than to have all of the cars insured on individual policies at higher rates, but possibly with different insurance companies.

 A multi-car policy covers two or more cars, and allows you to choose different levels of cover and set different excesses for each car you insure to make it cheapest.
 Although you can change the level of cover for each car, you'll only have to use one set of paperwork and deal with one renewal date – usually the renewal date is when the last car was added to the policy.

 Is it cheaper?

-Multi-car policies can be complex with so many factors involved and different terms offered by insurers.
-This makes it difficult for comparison sites to give you a fair result and it can often be worth going direct to insurance providers and brokers such as the AA to look at multi-car discounts.
-For more information on car insurance and the levels of cover we provide, visit us directly at the AA.
+Multi-car policies can be complex, with so many factors involved and different terms offered by insurers.
+This makes it difficult for comparison sites to give you a fair quote, and it can be worth going direct to insurance providers such as the AA to look at multi-car discounts.
+So visit our car insurance page and find out more about the levels of cover we provide.